MegatronJeremy/Telegram-YT-Bot/README.md

 After the image is built and running, you can test your Telegram bot.

-It will try to download the best possible video+audio quality combination below the 50MiB size limit, if it is possible.
+From a given link, it will try to download the best possible video+audio quality combination below the 50MiB size limit, if possible.